 Access to education for unaccompanied children was significantly hindered as a consequence of delays in the registration of asylum applications.

 Depending on the educational activity, UAMs need to have a legal guardian to get enrolled to courses offered to young people.
 This is problematic as, as already explained, very few minors are appointed a legal guardian.
+Despite some minors being appointed a legal guardian at the end of 2021, it is still early to measure the impact of this change on access to education.

 The Ministry for Education and Employment established a Migrant Learners’ Unit which seeks to promote the inclusion of newly arrived learners into the education system.
 They provide guidance and information about the Maltese educational system to assist migrants.

-The location of centres might be problematic as the transport provided by the schools (public or private) is not free of charge.
 In practice, children do attend school.
 Children with particular needs are treated in the same manner as Maltese children with particular needs, whereby a Learning Support Assistant (LSA) may be appointed to provide individual attention to the child.
 Yet it is noted that in the situation of migrant or refugee children, language issues are not appropriately provided for, with possible implications on the child’s long-term development.

 Adults and young asylum seekers are eligible to apply to be exempted from fees at state educational institutions – including the University of Malta – vocational training courses, language lessons, and other adult education classes.
 Vocational training courses offered by JobsPlus, the State-run job placement service, are also accessible to asylum seekers.